FreeClimbAPI/freeclimb-cli/docs/calls.md

       Number of seconds that FreeClimb should allow the phone to ring before assuming there is no answer.
 Default is 30 seconds.
 Maximum allowed ring-time is determined by the target phone's provider.
 Note that most providers limit ring-time to 120 seconds.

-DESCRIPTION
-  callConnectUrl almost always is invoked before the ifMachineUrl.
-Therefore, if PerCL returned by callConnectUrl is being executed when a machine is detected, the execution is affected as follows if this flag is set to redirect or
-  hangup: Note A PerCL response is expected to control the Call. ifMachineUrl is invoked using HTTP POST with the following parameters (in addition to the standard request parameters):
 ```

 _See code: [src/commands/calls/make.ts](https://github.com/FreeClimbAPI/freeclimb-cli/blob/v0.2.2/src/commands/calls/make.ts)_